Chocolate lovers are only just finding out the backstory behind Snickers' unusual name.

 Ever since it’s been known as Snickers worldwide.

-Despite the name change, Snickers’ recipe remained the same but maddeningly, some UK fans have refused to continue buying it.
+Despite the name change, Snickers’ recipe remained the same, but maddeningly, some U.K. fans have refused to continue buying it.

 One person insisted: “I shall still never eat one again until they are called Marathon again.”